-Approximately $22 million is available for this project through the State of Good Repair program, which funds improvements to deficient bridges and pavements in Virginia.
+This $22.2 million project will be funded by the State of Good Repair program, which funds improvements to deficient bridges and pavements across Virginia.

 DESIGN PUBLIC HEARING: January 25, 2018

-The public is invited to attend a design public hearing on Thursday, Jan.
-25, to learn more about the Chatham Bridge rehabilitation project and to comment on the proposed design.
+A design public hearing was held on January 25, 2018, to share information and proposed designs on the Chatham Bridge Rehabilitation Project and to invite public comment on the proposed design.